 Every Kobe steak is a Wagyu, but not all Wagyu Beef is Kobe.

-Wagyu beef has different varieties/types and Kobe is only one of them.
-Kobe beef is actually the highest grading and the most expensive Wagyu variety on the market today.
+Wagyu comes in different varieties/types and Kobe is only one of them.
+Kobe is actually the highest grading and the most expensive variety of Wagyu on the market today.

 What you need to know about Kobe Beef

-Wagyu beef comes from different breeds in Japan, such as the Tajima, the Shimane or the Kedaka.
+Wagyu comes from different breeds in Japan, such as the Tajima, the Shimane or the Kedaka.

 The Tajima breed is more concentrated in the Wagyu raised within the Hyogo Prefecture, where the city of Kobe lies.

-So, as known as Kobe beef is just a Wagyu born and raised in the Hyogo Prefecture, whose carcass must have certain grading and factors, such as marbling levels, fat color, meat, etc. to be considered as Kobe beef.
+So, as known as Kobe beef is just a Wagyu born and raised in the Hyogo Prefecture, whose carcass must have certain grading and factors, such as marbling levels, fat color, meat, etc. to be considered as 'Kobe'.